Florent2/test-regexp-online/README.md

-Test your Regular Expression online
+Test your Javascript regular expressions online
 ===================================

 A toy project I made to learn a bit more about JavaScript and jQuery.